-6) Tuscany is known as a Nation within a Nation
+6) Tuscany is considered as a Nation within a Nation

-7) It is home to some of the most precious artwork in the world
+7) Tuscany is home to some of the most precious artwork in the world

-Famous paintings such as ‘The Birth of Venus’ is housed in the Uffizi Gallery and Michelangelo’s David can be found in Florence.
+Famous paintings such as Botticelli’s ‘The Birth of Venus’ are housed in the Uffizi Gallery, alongside works by other renowned figures such as Raphael and Titian.
+Michelangelo’s famous David statue can be found in Florence.

-8) It was the birthplace of the western musical tradition
+8) Florence was the birthplace of the western musical tradition

-In Florence in the mid-16th century, the Florentine Camerata got together and started experimenting with putting ancient Greek myths to music on the stage.
+In Florence in the mid-16th century, the Florentine Camerata, a group of musicians, poets and intellectuals from the city, got together and started experimenting with putting ancient Greek myths to music on the stage.
 This was the origin of the very first operas.

-9) It was the first European city to adopt pavements
+9) Florence was also the first European city to adopt pavements

 Here's a list of other related categories that you may wish to discover.Italy